gillianassi/Portfolio/src/markdown/projects/WindWakerRemake.md

     </div>
 </div>

-# The legend of Zelda: The Wind Waker Remake
+# The Legend of Zelda: The Wind Waker Remake

 <div id="markdownBody">
     <div class="grid-container grid-centered-container reversed-col-content">
         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
-            In the context of the course Graphics Programming 2, I received the opportunity to recreate any game of choice.
+            In the context of the course Graphics Programming 2, I received the opportunity to recreate any game of my choice.
 To get a head start all students received a base engine called the Overlord Engine.
 This engine, however, lacked a lot of graphical functionalities which I had to implement myself.
             </p>
         </div>
         <iframe title="vimeo-player" class="frame" src="https://player.vimeo.com/video/725256028?h=16ab996b9a" frameborder="0" allowfullscreen></iframe>